 The year 2023 was another eventful year for public markets.
 This is as they witnessed elevated levels of volatility, continuation of geopolitical tensions around the globe, 7 US Fed rate hikes, and two strong corrections during the year.
 In spite of this, some global public markets witnessed whopping double-digit moves.
-By 2023 year-end, both the S&P 500 and Russell 2000 index (representing small and mid-cap us stocks) delivered returns of 26.2% and 16.8% respectively.
-High as those may be, both indices fade in comparison to the tech-heavy Nasdaq's staggering 44.7% year end return.
+By 2023 year-end, both the S&P 500 and Russell 2000 index delivered returns of 26.2% and 16.8% respectively.
+High as those may be, both indices fade in comparison to the Nasdaq's staggering 44.7% year end return.
 Emerging markets on the other hand, had mixed returns ranging from high double digits returns to minor negative returns

-Arab markets returns for the period were surprisingly mixed.
-This is as Egypt's performance for the year was a whopping 75% in local currency.
-This was followed by both Dubai & Saudi who's markets enjoyed returns of 27.7% and 18.1% respectively.
-Qatar's markets managed to end the year slightly up 3% while both Kuwait and Abu Dhabi ended the year on a negative tone with -3.1% and -5% respectively.
+GCC markets return for the period were surprisingly mixed.
+This is as Dubai's market had the highest return ending the year on a 27.7% gain.
+This exceeded Saudi's Tadawul, which ended the year on 18.1%.
+Qatar's exchange on the other hand managed to close year on a mere 3.8%.
+Said return was still better than both Kuwait & Abu Dhabi's markets.
+Both of which ended the year on a negative tone returning negative returns of both -3.1% and -5% respectively.